 - Building a Culture of Internal Recruiting

-- Register for the SmartRecruiters Webinar, “Transforming Your Internal Recruiting Strategy”
+- Watch the SmartRecruiters Webinar, “Transforming Your Internal Recruiting Strategy”

 The Value of an Internal Recruiting Strategy

 It’s no secret that traditional hiring methods are not working.
 80% of new hires fail within the first 18 months and over 70% of startups say they can’t hire quickly enough to meet their needs.

 Internal recruiting is a strategy that many organizations overlook, neglecting the fact that not only do internal promotions and lateral transfers represent the top source of hire at almost every organization, but also the key to improving employee engagement, retention and worker productivity.